Suicide rates across the nation have risen by more than 25% from 1999-2016.

 High School Depression and Anxiety Support Group

 This group, for high school students ages 14-18, is a peer support group for those who are struggling with depression, anxiety, and related issues.
 CHADS provides support, guidance, and resources for teens who are experiencing an emotionally difficult time.
 There is no out-of-pocket cost.
-To register or for more information contact Greg Scheetz at email@example.com.
-View more details about the upcoming High School Group here.
+This group is usually offered once in the Spring, Summer, Fall, and Winter.
+For more information contact Greg Scheetz at email@example.com.

 Adult Survivors of Suicide Support Group